Sofia Romberg (she/her)

 From Henri Lefvebres essay ”The Everyday and Everydayness” 1987

 This visual setting of “the flow of time” during a one year time frame is accompanied by sounds from the films mainly disconnected from the images; The radios disparate tableau, fragments from conversations and environmental sounds.
-The captions is a montage from transcriptions of our voices, milieu and sound descriptions and from a manual regarding Super-8 screening.
+The captions is a montage from transcriptions of our voices, milieu and descriptions from a manual regarding Super-8 screening.

 The installation was built in a newly emptied storage room for tech equipment at the Royal Institute of Art.
-I was interested to work in a space with its own personal traces, caught in an in-between - about to move in or out?
-I covered parts of the floor with a paper often used during renovations, and placed a soft carpet on another part for its domestic and welcoming quality along with garden sun chairs.
+I was interested to work in a space with its own personal traces, like if caught in an in-between - about to move in or out?
+I covered parts of the floor with a paper often used during renovations, and placed a soft carpet on another part for its domestic and welcoming quality along with garden chairs.
 In the back of the space I built an installation with props from my grandparents home, as well with objects from the original space.
 Here I placed a screen with the sibling piece Ljusår that consits of my grandfathers Super-8 recordings viewed from the monitor of a Vu-Editor, while its beeing scrolled through.
-The main film was projected on four connected screens covered in thin cotton, letting the construction shine through and the image bleed out and reflect on the surfaces behind and above it.
+The main film was projected on four connected screens covered in thin cotton, letting the construction shine through and the image to bleed out and reflect the surfaces behind and above it.

-Camera & Editing : Sofia Romberg
+Camera & Editing Sofia Romberg

-Super - 8 : Sture Romberg
+Super - 8 Sture Romberg

-Text Animation : Rahul Gunnarsson
+Text Animation Rahul Gunnarsson

-Sound Design : Jon Lennblad & Sofia Romberg
+Sound Design Jon Lennblad & Sofia Romberg

 Special thanks to my professor Ming Wong & the input from the student group of performance in the expanded field at the Royal Institut of Art during this process, aswell the awing technical support from Caio Marques De Oliveira and Astrid Braide Eriksson <3